 I am sharing a list of some of my favorite places to enjoy the cherry blossoms.
 Hanami is the Japanese word for cherry blossom viewing.
 Scroll to the end for additional ways to celebrate the cherry blossoms this year.

 The best place to see Cherry Blossoms in DC without a doubt is the Tidal Basin.
 Naturally, that means it will be the most crowded place.
 But like most tourist attractions it is crowded for a good reason.
 Everyone must experience cherry blossoms at the Tidal Basin at least once.
-Although, they will be closing off the area for peak bloom (April 2-5) you might still be able to enjoy this area.
-Try going a week before peak bloom predictions, it won't be in its full glory but blossoms might be around 50% and the area should still be more open to pedestrians.
+Try going a week before peak bloom predictions, it won't be in its full glory but blossoms might be around 50% and the area should have less pedestrians.

 While the Tidal Basin might be where tourists flock to see the cherry blossoms, there are several other locations you can enjoy the beauty of spring in the nation’s capital.